Chirality provides a direct fitness advantage and facilitates intermixing in cellular aggregates: Natural selection due to the influence of front shape on the dynamics of

-\textbf{Negative frequency-dependent selection and the derivation of~$\bm{\bar{f}_{\mathrm{eq}}}$}\\ Since natural selection is mediated by the motion of out-flow boundaries, the steady state is reached when the out-flow boundaries are no longer moving relative to each other.
-This relative motion ceases when all out-flow boundaries are in contact with both of the nearest bulges as illustrated in Fig.~\ref{fig:relative_chirality}.
+Since natural selection is mediated by the motion of out-flow boundaries, the steady state is reached when the out-flow boundaries are no longer moving relative to each other.
+This relative motion ceases when all out-flow boundaries are in contact with both of the nearest bulges as illustrated in Fig.6 in the main text.
 In this coexistence phase, the relative abundance of the strains can be quantified by~$\bar{f}(t)$, the spatial average of~$f(t,x)$.

-The value of~$\bar{f}_{\mathrm{eq}}$ in equilibrium can be computed using the following geometrical argument; see Fig.~\ref{fig:relative_chirality}.
+The value of~$\bar{f}_{\mathrm{eq}}$ in equilibrium can be computed using the following geometrical argument; see Fig.6 in the main text.
 For small~$\frac{\partial h}{\partial x}$, the height of the bulge equals the product of its slope and the horizontal extent of its side.
 This product must be the same for both sides of the bulge because the height of the bulge has a unique value.
 Therefore, the ratio of the side lengths is equal to the inverse ratio of the side slopes.
 Since the ratio of the slopes is the same for all bulges, so must be the ratio of the sizes of the domains occupied by each of the strains.
 The latter quantity is nothing but~$\bar{f}_{\mathrm{eq}}/(1-\bar{f}_{\mathrm{eq}})$, so we conclude that

 The value of~$\bar{f}_{\mathrm{eq}}$ can then be obtained by using Eq.~(\ref{moving_bulge_solution}) to determine bulge slopes and Eq.~(\ref{v_parallel}) to determine~$v_{\parallel}$.
 The result reads